 A fundamental aspect of contract law is that express contract terms can defeat implied duties.
 As a result, many contracts will include some form of waiver, disclaimer, or avoidance clause to shift the risk back to the contractor.
 Contractors should keep an eye out for this type of language.

-Sometimes it’s obvious: “owner disclaims any responsibility for the plans and specifications as being representative of the conditions and materials which may be encountered.“
+Sometimes it’s obvious.
+Consider this example clause: “Owner disclaims any responsibility for the plans and specifications as being representative of the conditions and materials which may be encountered.“

-The Spearin doctrine is meant to protect contractors from defective work claims even when they follow the plans and specs provided by their customer.
-Absent some avoidance clause (like the ones described above); contractors can reasonably rely on the adequacy of the project plans and specs – and thereby rely on the Spearin Doctrine as a backup.
+Absent some avoidance clause (like the ones described above), contractors can reasonably rely on the adequacy of the project plans and specs, and thereby rely on the Spearin Doctrine as a backup.